Alexinst/leetcode-solutions/README.md

-# My code of LeetCode exercises
+# My solutions of LeetCode exercises

 The main programming languages will be Java, while C++ is going to be suspended.
 (24/1041)